geeknik/my-awesome-stars/README.md

 ## Go

+- [intigriti/misconfig-mapper](https://github.com/intigriti/misconfig-mapper) - Misconfig Mapper is a fast tool to help you uncover security misconfigurations on popular third-party services used by your company and/or bug bounty targets!
 - [monperrus/crawler-user-agents](https://github.com/monperrus/crawler-user-agents) - Syntactic patterns of HTTP user-agents used by bots / robots / crawlers / scrapers / spiders. pull-request welcome :star:
 - [geeknik/tfidf](https://github.com/geeknik/tfidf) - shhhh!
 - [geeknik/subjs](https://github.com/geeknik/subjs) - Fetches javascript file from a list of URLS or subdomains.